Supporting over

 in New York State

-Adults and children with I/DD frequently have complex medical and/or behavioral health conditions that make their care more difficult to manage.
+Adults and children with IDD frequently have complex medical and/or behavioral health conditions that make their care more difficult to manage.
 They often have trouble finding qualified providers and accessing the services they need – particularly physical and mental health services.
-Individuals with I/DD and their families often struggle trying to get what they need in a service system that is unfamiliar with their needs and doesn’t always work well together.
+Individuals with IDD and their families often struggle trying to get what they need in a service system that is unfamiliar with their needs and doesn’t always work well together.

-NY spends about $9B/year on medical and long-term care for over 120,000 eligible residents.
-In an effort to improve service quality and outcomes, while also controlling costs, the Office for People with Developmental Disabilities (OPWDD) began looking at options to improve upon the support systems that have been built for people with I/DD over several decades.
-A 2-step plan was developed to move supports and services for people with I/DD to a managed care model.
+New York State spends about $9 billion a year on medical and long-term care for over 130,000 eligible residents.
+In an effort to improve service quality and outcomes, while also controlling costs, the Office for People with Developmental Disabilities (OPWDD) began looking at options to improve upon the support systems that have been built for people with IDD over several decades.
+A 2-step plan was developed to move supports and services for people with IDD to a managed care model.

 TriaDD was created in response to this plan.